curl/everything-curl/cmdline/copyas.md

 These methods all give you a command line to reproduce their HTTP transfers.
 They are often not the perfect solution to your problems.
 Why?
-Well mostly because these tools are written to rerun the _exact_ same request that you copied, while you often want to rerun the same logic but not sending an exact copy of the same cookies and file contents etc.
+Well mostly because these tools are written to rerun the _exact_ same request that you copied, while you often want to rerun the same logic but not send an exact copy of the same cookies and file contents etc.

 These tools give you command lines with static and fixed cookie contents to